canada-ca/design-system/mandatory-templates/theme.md

         <strong>
             2020-06-30:
         </strong>
-        a new beta version of this template was added
+        A new beta version of this template was added
     </p>
 </section>